-The College prohibits sexual offenses including but not limited to: domestic violence, dating violence, sexual assault, and stalking.
+The University prohibits sexual offenses including but not limited to: domestic violence, dating violence, sexual assault, and stalking.

 The term “domestic violence” (from 42 USC § 13925) includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction.